cisco-intersight/terraform-provider-intersight/website/docs/d/appliance_system_info.html.markdown

 The Intersight Appliance's system information.
 SystemInfo is a singleton managed object created during the Intersight Appliance setup.
 The Intersight Appliance updates the SystemInfo managed object with up to date cluster status information periodically.
 ---

 # Data Source: intersight_appliance_system_info
 The Intersight Appliance's system information.
 SystemInfo is a singleton managed object created during the Intersight Appliance setup.
 The Intersight Appliance updates the SystemInfo managed object with up to date cluster status information periodically.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `cloud_conn_status`:(string)Connection state of the Intersight Appliance to the Intersight.
+* `cloud_conn_status`:(string)"Connection state of the Intersight Appliance to the Intersight."
-* `deployment_size`:(string)Current running deployment size for the Intersight Appliance cluster.
-Eg. small, medium, large etc.
+* `deployment_size`:(string)"Current running deployment size for the Intersight Appliance cluster.
+Eg. small, medium, large etc."
-* `hostname`:(string)Publicly accessible FQDN or IP address of the Intersight Appliance.
+* `hostname`:(string)"Publicly accessible FQDN or IP address of the Intersight Appliance."
-* `init_done`:(bool)Indicates that the setup initialization process has been completed.
+* `init_done`:(bool)"Indicates that the setup initialization process has been completed."
-* `moid`:(string)The unique identifier of this Managed Object instance.
+* `moid`:(string)"The unique identifier of this Managed Object instance."
-* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string)"The fully-qualified type of this managed object, i.e. the class name.\nThis property is optional.
+The ObjectType is implied from the URL path.\nIf specified, the value of objectType must match the class name specified in the URL path."
-* `operational_status`:(string)Operational status of the Intersight Appliance cluster.
+* `operational_status`:(string)"Operational status of the Intersight Appliance cluster."
-* `serial_id`:(string)SerialId of the Intersight Appliance.
+* `serial_id`:(string)"SerialId of the Intersight Appliance.
 SerialId is generated when the Intersight Appliance is setup.
-It is a unique UUID string, and serialId will not change for the life time of the Intersight Appliance.
+It is a unique UUID string, and serialId will not change for the life time of the Intersight Appliance."
-* `time_zone`:(string)Timezone of the Intersight Appliance.
+* `time_zone`:(string)"Timezone of the Intersight Appliance."
-* `version`:(string)Current software version of the Intersight Appliance.
+* `version`:(string)"Current software version of the Intersight Appliance."